 Oats are a good source of fiber and complex carbohydrates.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Complex carbohydrates are important for energy and focus.
 (1, 2)

 Learn more about oats in this article: Different Types of Oats: Health Facts, Cooking Tips, and Recipes.

 Nuts of all varieties contain plant-based protein, fiber, and healthy fats that help you feel satisfied until your next meal.
 Pecans are a great source of heart-healthy monounsaturated fats.

 Healthy Sweet Potato Bake Serving Suggestions

 Serve this roasted sweet potato and banana casserole alongside a Thanksgiving spread.
 Or enjoy any time this fall for a healthy autumn dessert.
 Leftovers are great for breakfast too!

 Store leftover sweet potato casserole covered in the fridge for up to one week.
-The granola mixture will lose some of its crispness the longer that it sits, but the flavor will still be there!
+The granola mixture will lose some of its crispness the longer that it sits, but the flavor will still be great!

-Want more healthy seasonal recipes?
+Want more flavorful seasonal recipes?

-Check out these fan favorites!
+Check out these fall favorites!

 - 2 ½ pounds sweet potatoes